shtukas/nyx/Catalyst/GlobalNavigationNetwork.md

 ## Startlight

-Starlight is the navigation network built on the top of the Catalyst data points.
+Starlight is the nickname of Catalyst's global navigation network.

 ### CoreData, A10495s and Cliques